-Prerequisites: BIOL 100 or CHEM 105 or higher, plus one of the following courses: BIOL 101, BIOL 104, BIOL 106, BIOL 108, BIOL 109, OR BIOL 110.
+Prerequisites: BIOL 100 or CHEM 105 or higher, plus one of the following courses: BIOL 101, 104, 106, 108, 109, or 110.

 Growth, physiology, and genetics of microorganisms.
 Fundamental concepts of immunology, virology, bacteriology, mycology, and parasitology.
 Aspects of host-parasite relationships and control of microorganisms by physical and chemical agents.